-Marla Lujan received her Master of Science (2001) and Doctor of Philosophy (2005) in Physiology from Queen's University in Kingston, Ontario.
-She conducted her postdoctoral studies in Obstetrics, Gynecology and Reproductive Sciences at the University of Saskatchewan in Saskatoon, Saskatchewan from 2005 to 2008.
-She became an Assistant Professor of Human Nutrition in the Division of Nutritional Sciences at Cornell University in 2008.
+Marla Lujan received her Master of Science and Doctor of Philosophy in Physiology from Queen's University (Kingston, Ontario).
+She conducted her postdoctoral studies in Obstetrics, Gynecology and Reproductive Sciences at the University of Saskatchewan prior to joining the Division of Nutritional Sciences at Cornell in 2008.

-The Lujan laboratory investigates the link between nutrition, metabolism and fertility in women.
-Specific interests include elucidating mechanisms that to lead amenorrhea (loss of regular menstrual cycles) in women as well as improving the diagnosis and treatment of polycystic ovary syndrome - a condition of impaired fertility that is tightly linked to insulin resistance and excess male hormone production.
-Her group uses high-resolution serial ovarian ultrasonography to charcterize follicle development during natural cycles in women with variable reproductive potential and metabolic profiles across the lifespan.
-By understanding the physiological mechanisms governing amenorrhea, the goal of her laboratory is to develop nutritional, lifestyle and pharmaceutical regimens that promote and preserve reproductive health in women.
+Her group investigates the link between nutrition, metabolism and fertility in women.
+Specific interests include understanding mechanisms that lead to loss of regular menstrual cycles (amenorrhea) in women as well as improving the diagnosis and treatment of polycystic ovary syndrome - a condition of impaired fertility that is tightly linked to insulin resistance and excess male hormone production.
+Her group uses high-resolution ovarian ultrasonography to charcterize follicle development during natural cycles in women with variable reproductive potential and metabolic status across the lifespan.
+By understanding mechanisms that govern amenorrhea, the goal of her laboratory is to develop nutritional, lifestyle and pharmaceutical regimens that promote and preserve reproductive health in women.

 |Teaching and Advising Statement:|

-My goals for teaching are to design and administer an introductory Human Anatomy and Physiology course that provides students with a working knowledge of the major organ systems through experiential learning.
-I am dedicated to developing and administering evaluation tools that fairly assess students on their knowledge of Human Anatomy and Physiology and challenge them to think more broadly about the application of knowledge in this discipline.
-Lastly, I strive to foster a classroom environment in which students trust and value their learning experience.
-As an advisor, my goals are to assist students in developing an educational program that is consistent with their career and personal goals.
-I work hard to provide accurate and timely information about programmatic requirements and to foster an environment in which students feel secure to discuss their interests, aptitudes and limitations.
+I strive to deliver an introductory Human Anatomy and Physiology course that effectively provides all students with a working knowledge of the major organ systems through experiential learning.
+I am dedicated to developing and administering evaluation tools that fairly assess students while challenging them to think more broadly about the application of knowledge learned in class.
+Last, I work to foster a classroom environment in which students trust and value their learning experience.
+As an advisor, I assist students in developing an educational program that is consistent with their career and personal goals.
+I work with students to secure accurate and timely information about programmatic requirements and to foster an environment in which students feel secure to discuss their interests, aptitudes and limitations.

 |Current Professional Activities:|